MrRobinOfficial/Guide-UnrealEngine/README.md

 <table><tr><td>

 * `TEXT`: The `TEXT()` macro is used for specifying wide-character (UTF-16) encoding.
-This makes the string literal for being platform independent.
-Without this macro, you are using ANSI encoding (which can cause issue on other machines).
+This makes the string literal platform independent.
+Without this macro, you are using ANSI encoding (which can cause issues on other machines).

 * `INVTEXT`: The `INVTEXT()` macro is calling FText::AsCultureInvariant(TEXT(InTextLiteral)) with InTextLiteral as parameter.
 Helpful creating culture invariant FText from the given string literal.